Child Abuse Investigations and the Child Abuse Registry in NJ

 DCPP Defense Lawyers with offices in Morristown, New Jersey

 The investigative process is intrusive into your life and your child’s life.
 It is important to consider consulting with an experienced DCP&P defense lawyer to discuss your rights during an investigation.
 In addition, if the Division substantiates a claim of abuse or neglect against you, your current or future employment and ability to care for other children may be negatively impacted and you should contact a DCP&P defense attorney to protect your rights.
 Our experienced DCP&P defense lawyers have been involved in the system for many years.
-In fact, one of our attorneys, Tom Ercolano, is a former NJ Deputy Attorney General who used to prosecute child abuse cases for the state.
-He now uses that experience and knowledge to protect and defend our clients facing similar allegations.
+In fact, one of our attorneys, Brent DiMarco, has literally been involved in hundreds of child abuse and neglect investigations over the years.
+He worked at two of the largest DCP&P defense firms in NJ before joining the Tormey Law Firm in 2018.
 If you or a loved one is involved in a DYFS case and needs help, contact our offices anytime for immediate assistance at 201-556-1570.
 We have multiple office locations throughout New Jersey including in Morristown, Hackensack, and Newark and our experienced attorneys will always provide you with a free initial consultation regarding your case.